Aluminum Falls from Over 3-Year High

 2026-01-30 10:21 By Andre Joaquim 1 min. read

-Aluminum futures in the UK fell to $3,100 per tonne, retreating sharply from the over three-year high of $3,270 on January 28th and tracking the aggressive pullback for base metals as traders reconsidered their speculative positions.
+Aluminum futures in the UK fell below $3,100 per tonne, retreating sharply from the over three-year high of $3,270 on January 28th and tracking the aggressive pullback for base metals as traders reconsidered their speculative positions.

 Trading volumes for base metals in China maintained their unprecedented highs, indicating that speculative traders in the region closed positions after metals tested peaks throughout the week.